-2. Keeping acne/breakouts to a minimum by using salicylic acid on her skin, overnight and Renova (Tretinoin)- Now has red, raised bumps on her face from the reaction of using the 2 together…she hasn’t been told to stop yet! (well, I suggested she did 🙂 )
+2. Keeping acne/breakouts to a minimum by using salicylic acid on her skin, overnight and Renova (Tretinoin)- Now has red, raised bumps on her face from the reaction of using the two together…she hasn’t been told to stop yet! (well, I suggested she did 🙂 )

 3. Using a cleanser with Glycolic Acid in it once and sometimes twice a day for clearer skin- Now has thin skin and reacts to pretty much everything unless it is SUPER mild.
 And with this one, you may not know you are reacting until you have the side effects.

 4. Applying straight Benzoyl Peroxide to the skin, every night, and leaving it on to help get rid of acne- Now has super dry skin and acne!

 These ingredients/products also make you more sensitive to the sun.
 Well, if you live in southern California, that is a pretty hard thing to avoid.
 If you live an active outdoor lifestyle, it is even harder to avoid.
 Sunscreen is never an option but when using this stuff, you CANNOT go a day without it.